penguiner/source/README.md

 source
 ======

-This is a list about source which we recommand for you
+	This is a list which is about source that we recommand for you.
+If you would like to contribute to this list, we are pround of your spirits!